LudwigWermke/ngx-date-bar-chart/projects/ngx-date-bar-chart/README.md

 ## demp and code repo

-- for a quick demo, check out [stackblitz] (https://stackblitz.com/edit/angular-tyzwtg)
+- for a quick demo, check out [stackblitz](https://stackblitz.com/edit/angular-tyzwtg)
-- the code is located [here] (https://github.com/LudwigWermke/ngx-date-bar-chart), including a demo project (that is also on stackblitz):
+- code: [github](https://github.com/LudwigWermke/ngx-date-bar-chart), including a demo project (the same as on stackblitz):

 ## Chart types